cnguyen-uk/An-Introduction-to-SQL/README.md

 FROM table2;
 ```

 The `CROSS JOIN` command performs a cross join.
 This join returns a result set by combining each row from one table with each row from another table.
-For example, if we wanted all possible combinations of shirts and ties, then we could use the following statement.
+For example, if we wanted all possible combinations of shirts and ties, then we could use the following statement:

 ```SQL
 SELECT shirts.shirt_colour, pants.pants_colour